Lazada: Controversies

+Counterfeit products

+Lazada faces issues of counterfeit products being sold on its platform.
+The company has insisted a zero tolerance policy towards such products.
+As a response they have launched LazMall in 2018, The Intellectual Property Office of the Philippines recorded Lazada to be the largest source of reports for counterfeit products it received in the first half of 2023 at 69 percent.

 LazEarth

 Lazada launched its LazEarth campaign in April 2022 to reduce plastic waste in its products and packaging.
 This coincided with the launch of an Earth Day promotion, when 5,000 products labelled "sustainable" or "planet-friendly" were grouped into a promotional section on Lazada's platform, including polyester shirts, razors, electric toothbrushes, and more.
 Sustainability experts criticised the promotion as many of the products advertised were plastic disposable products, and offering discounts for such products did little to reduce plastic waste.

 Boycott by the Royal Thai Army

 Lazada faced a boycott by the Royal Thai Army in May 2022 due to a controversy arising from a TikTok video promoting a sale by the company.
-Posted on 5 May, the video included a depiction of a woman using a wheelchair, which was perceived as an attempt to mock the younger sister of King Vajiralongkorn, Princess Chulabhorn.
+Posted on 5 May, the video included a depiction of a woman using a wheelchair, which was perceived as an attempt to mock the younger sister of King Vajiralongkorn, Princess Chulabhorn, thus violating Thailand's lèse-majesté law.
 Chulabhorn uses a wheelchair as a result of lupus.
 245,000 members of the army were prohibited from patronising Lazada as a result.